A documentary about World War I with never-before-seen footage to commemorate the centennial of the end of the war.

 And when it faded away, with a whimper and no celebration, what was it all about?
 What did they learn but how useless war is and why would anyone want to go through this again?
 They returned to peacetime as if freshly unemployed, unskilled in the world for which they’d fought.
 Many had to learn anew what upright posture was like because after years of crouching in the trenches beneath whizzing bullets, as one soldier said, “We were amazed we could stand up straight and not get shot.”

 This documentary is a stunning, but important trip down nightmare lane, and if the subject matter is inescapably uncomfortable, it takes no pleasure in it.
-It merits the Dove-Approved Seal for Ages 12+, with a note that some of the soldiers who signed up for the war were barely past that age.
+It merits the Dove-approved Seal for Ages 18+, with a note that some of the soldiers who signed up for the war hadn’t even reached that age.

 The Dove Take